fabien-ors/dgm_anisotropic_grf/README.md

 ```
 cd python/diff_post_gauss
-python train_diffusion_script.py --preset YOUR_CONFIGURATION_PRESET
+python train_diffusion_script.py --preset YOUR_TRAINED_PRESET
 ```

-You can use the configuration preset for one of the models, as for example `anisotropic_prior_diffusion.yaml`.
+You can use the configuration preset for one of the models, as for example `model_example.yaml`.
 Note that you will need to adapth the paths, namely for the datasource configuration.

 ### Generation from DGM